 Applying for New Credit Cards You Don't Need

 Low-interest rate promotions and sign up bonuses are so inviting.
 You may sign up for every new promotion that’s offered, even if you already have enough credit cards.
 It’s a slippery slope.
 Not only can new credit card applications hurt your credit score, but they can also create an opportunity to get into debt.
 One month you’re handling your credit cards well and then a few credit cards later, you’re in over your head.

 Buying Things You Can't Afford

-Next to habitually making late payments, this is arguably the worst credit card habit to have.
-This is how you get into debt.
-If there are things you want, but can’t afford to pay for them, you should wait to purchase them until you can afford them.
-The satisfaction you get from having things now won’t comfort you when you have to deal with the debt you created to get those things.
+Next to habitually making late payments, this is arguably the worst credit card habit to have, and how you get into debt.
+If there are things you want but can’t afford to pay for them, you should wait to purchase them until you can afford them.
+The satisfaction you get from having things now won’t comfort you when you dealing with the debt you created to get those things.

 Before you swipe for a purchase, always assess whether you can truly afford it.
 If you can’t, be brave enough to deny yourself the instant gratification for a financial peace of mind later on down the road.

 Letting Credit Cards Go Unused

 In a way, not using your credit cards can be just as bad as using them too much.
 If your credit cards go dormant for too long, many credit scoring formulas disregard them in your credit score.
 On top of that, your credit card issuer may cancel your credit card after you haven’t used it for several months.
 Use your credit cards at least once every three to six months to keep them active.